temporalio/documentation/docs/content/what-is-a-data-converter.md

 A Data Converter is a Temporal SDK component that encodes and decodes data entering and exiting a Temporal Cluster.

-### Default Data Converter

-There is a default Data Converter in each Temporal SDK.
-The default Data Converter ensures data is encoded into a format that is supported by gRPC.
-At minimum this means that data is encoded into a byte array.

 <CenteredImage
 imagePath="/diagrams/default-data-converter.svg"
 imageSize="100"